 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Example: January 1, 2000 corresponds to 946681200 seconds after January 1, 1970 (Epoch Unix)
+Example: January 1st, 2000, corresponds to 946681200 seconds after January 1st, 1970 (Unix Epoch).

 Example: For a date in cell A1: =(A1-DATE(1970,1,1))*86400

 dCode retains ownership of the "Timestamp" source code.
-Any algorithm for the "Timestamp" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Timestamp" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Timestamp" or any other element are not public (except explicit open source licence like Creative Commons).
+Any algorithm for the "Timestamp" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Timestamp" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Timestamp" or any other element are not public (except explicit open source licence).
 Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.

 Reminder: dCode is an educational and teaching resource, accessible online for free and for everyone.